Buying a holiday home in Dubai is particularly common amongst well-to-do people from Europe, the United States of America, and even Africa and Asia.

 If you are thinking of a home in Dubai then here are some tips to help you out in your home seeking.

-#1).
+#1].
 Avoid buying off-plan

 Buying off-plan sounds like a sweet deal.
-Buy it now, make modifications to the plans before the building is built, and live in it when it is done Right?
+Buy it now, make modifications to the plans before the building is built, and live in it when it is done right?
 Maybe not.

-#2).
+#2].
 See for yourself

 Never take the word of someone on the internet or even over the phone at face value when dealing with transactions like these.
 First, visit Dubai and view potential properties in person.

 Surely the cost of an airline ticket is worth it when you consider how much money you are looking at spending on buying your property in Dubai.

-#3).
-Choose a reputable developer (or real estate agent)
+#3].
+Choose a reputable developer / agent

 This one is extremely important as the service charges are most of the time calculated on the square footage of the property.
-For villas, find out if the size quoted is the plot size, or the area that is built on only.
+For villas, find out if the size quoted is the plot size or the area that is built on only.

-The reason being if your 5,000 square-foot house comes with a 15,000 square-foot plot, your service charge will be far higher than the same house with a small garden if it goes by the plot size.
+The reason is if your 5,000 square-foot house comes with a 15,000 square-foot plot, your service charge will be far higher than the same house with a small garden if it goes by the plot size.

-For apartments, the area quoted often times includes balconies, terraces and sometimes even corridor areas outside of the apartment.
+For apartments, the area quoted oftentimes includes balconies, terraces, and sometimes even corridor areas outside of the apartment.
 So it is quite possible that the 2,000 square-foot apartment you think you’re buying has only 1,000 square feet of living space in actuality.

-#5).
+#5].
 Do your due diligence

 Dig through the internet for news stories about the development you’re considering.
 Look for any kind of disputes with residents; articles about swimming pools and leisure facilities not being completed or having corners cut on them; issues about tenants being locked out of buildings; and complaints about super-high chiller charges.

 Post questions on local forums and ask people you know who already live in Dubai.
-Check the local newspapers online like: Emirates 24/7, 7 Days and The National they are good sources for property stories.
+Check the local newspapers online like Emirates 24/7, 7 Days, and The National they are good sources for property stories.

-#6).
+#6].
 Find out about any hidden extras

-Don’t forget there are sometimes charges you forget about, those so called hidden charges.
-Service charges, which cover maintenance of communal areas such as pools and gyms, landscaping, window-cleaning in apartments and so on, vary massively from place to place.
+Don’t forget there are sometimes charges you forget about, those so-called hidden charges.
+Service charges, which cover maintenance of communal areas such as pools and gyms, landscaping, window-cleaning in apartments, and so on, vary massively from place to place.

 Ask residents, by on online forums if you don’t know anyone, what the average water and electricity (also called a DEWA) bill for a similar property would be.